 (2) Claiming Privilege or Protection.

 (A) Information withheld.
 A person withholding subpoenaed information under a claim that it is privileged or subject to protection as trial-preparation material shall make the claim expressly and provide information that will enable the parties to assess the claim.
-A privilege log need not be prepared.
+A privilege log need not be prepared, except by agreement or order of the court.

 (B) Information mistakenly produced.
 If information produced in response to a subpoena is subject to a claim of privilege or of protection as trial-preparation material, the person making the claim may notify any party that received the information of the claim and the basis for it.
 The provisions of Rule 26(b)(5)(B) and (C) are applicable.